BlueishInColour/bloody/README.md

-well work out the rest later but foe now, yeah!
+well work out the rest later but for now, yeah!